Akuroma/NoDeathMessages/README.md

 This simple plugin will remove all Death-Messages.

-Please be aware that you're not allowed to remove the /nodm command from this plugin.
+Feel free to use this plugin on your server.
+You can also clone the onDeath-Function to your own plugin.

 Have fun.